- What Does a Train Conductor Do?

 Becoming a Train Conductor

-Potential applicants who research how to become a train conductor may feel a little apprehensive about the education requirements for the position.
-Fortunately, most railway companies only require a high school diploma or a general education degree (GED).
+Fortunately, most railway companies only require a high school diploma or a general education degree (GED) to get started.

 In some cases, existing railroad employees who do not meet this requirement receive support from their companies to pass the GED.
-Railroad companies remain free to raise their requirements above the federal standards, so be sure to check with each employer.
+Some railroad companies may have higher requirements for education than others, so be sure to check with the company you are interested in working for.

 Internships & Training